1 Facing the Efficiency Wall

 That era has ended.

 The modern generation of models, especially large transformers, has pushed inference across a qualitative threshold.
-Parameter counts exploded, context lengths stretched by orders of magnitude, and workloads that once behaved like ordinary applications now behave like infrastructure.
+Parameter counts have exploded, context lengths have stretched by orders of magnitude, and workloads that once behaved like ordinary applications now behave like infrastructure.
 Latency flattens even on powerful GPUs.
 Utilization looks suspiciously low.
 Power draw and memory bandwidth, not arithmetic throughput, become the binding constraints.